Biswajit-Mukherjee/staks/README.md

 # Staks

-A simple and easy to use web-based todo appliation.
+A simple and easy to use web-based todo application.

 ## Acknowledgements